Alexandria Assault Attorney

 |$2,500||Class 6 Felony||5 years|

-Ask an Alexandria assault lawyer the penalties for an assault with a deadly weapon in the Commonwealth of Virginia.
+Ask an Alexandria lawyer about the penalties for an assault with a deadly weapon in the Commonwealth of Virginia.

 Assaults (and batteries) against certain employees may become serious felonies if the defendant knows, or has reason to know, that the victim is a protected employee.
 Protected employees may include: